Women Firefighters Biomonitoring Collaborative

 The Women Firefighters Biomonitoring Collaborative Study is the first of its kind, in which researchers are comparing exposures in women firefighters in San Francisco to women working in other city services.
 This study will address the San Francisco firefighters’ concerns about breast cancer and add to the knowledge about women’s occupational exposures in general, an area which has been dramatically understudied.

-The project team is composed of two firefighter groups, San Francisco Firefighter Cancer Prevention Foundation and the United Fire Service Women; researchers from UC Berkeley, University of California, San Francisco, and Silent Spring Institute; and environmental health advocates from Commonweal and Breast Cancer Fund.
+The project team is composed of two firefighter groups, San Francisco Firefighter Cancer Prevention Foundation and the United Fire Service Women; researchers from UC Berkeley, University of California, San Francisco, and Silent Spring Institute; and environmental health advocates from Commonweal and Breast Cancer Prevention Partners.

 For additional information, visit the Women Firefighters Biomonitoring Collaborative.